 Tailored to your level

-As part of our unique model of instruction there are five study levels and you will be enrolled into the appropriate level for your needs.
+As part of our unique model of instruction there are four study levels and you will be enrolled into the appropriate level for your needs.
 All four language skills (reading, writing, listening and speaking) will be taught with a focus on useable, everyday language that you might expect to use if you are visiting, living, working or travelling in China.

 Chinese cultural activities

 Classes take place twice a week (2 to 4pm) and are a key part of the summer school.
 They provide the opportunity to practice your new language, learn more about China and have lots of fun.